StackShareStackShare

 In summary, while both CDI and Spring are dependency injection frameworks, they differ in terms of configuration, scope management, integration capabilities, transaction management, aspect-oriented programming support, and enterprise features.

-Advice on CDI and Spring
+Advice on Spring, CDI

 I am a graduate student working as a software engineer in a company.
 For my personal development, I want to learn web development.
 I have some experience in Springboot while I was in university.
 So I want to continue with spring-boot, but I heard about Django.
 I'm reaching out to the experts here to help me choose a future proof framework.
 Django or Spring Boot?